silx-kit/pyFAI/doc/source/project.rst

 There are few specific options to setup.py:

 * --no-cython: do not use cython (even if present) and use the C source code provided by the development team
-* --no-openmp: if you compiler lacks OpenMP support, like Xcode5 on MacOSX 10.9
+* --no-openmp: if you compiler lacks OpenMP support, like Xcode on MacOSX
 * --with-testimages: build the source distribution including all test images.
 Download 200MB of test images to create a self consistent tar-ball.